What is a disability?

 - Autism spectrum disorder.

-- Mental health problems such as depression, anxiety, bipolar affective disorder and schizophrenia.
+- Mental health diagnoses such as depression, anxiety, bipolar affective disorder and schizophrenia.

 - Specific learning disabilities such as dyslexia and dysgraphia.

-- Medical problems such as chronic fatigue syndrome, epilepsy and diabetes.
+- Medical diagnoses such as chronic fatigue syndrome, epilepsy and diabetes.

 - Temporary disabilities such as fractures and injuries.